ojkelly/paranoidmode.com/pgp/generate/backup-private-key.md

 ### Paperkey

 Generating the `paperkey` is a similar process.
-We use a little unix feature `|` the pipe operater, to pipe the output of the first function into the second function, `gpg2` into `paperkey` in this case, then we use `>>` to save the output of `paperkey` to a file called `2F95015B-paperkey.txt`, make sure to substitute your fingerprint.
+We use a little UNIX feature `|` the pipe operator, to pipe the output of the first function into the second function, `gpg2` into `paperkey` in this case, then we use `>>` to save the output of `paperkey` to a file called `2F95015B-paperkey.txt`, make sure to substitute your fingerprint.